 Taehee Whang repeats: how do I access your archive?
 How do I sound my loss?

 Poetic articulations lace a braid of remembrance.
 It’s a collection of sonic fragments that knit a whole.
-Martinez makes material in sound what Whang attempts to manifest (in their life and their visual artistry): it’s a kind of correction, a navigation, explains Martinez, that a grandchild in one culture needs to traverse towards another—a crack, an opening in which to get lost.
+Martinez makes material in sound what Whang attempts to manifest (both in life and visual artistry): it’s a kind of correction, a navigation, explains Martinez, that a grandchild in one culture needs to traverse towards another—a crack, an opening in which to get lost.

 As Martinez notes, “The more I think about my own practice, the more it feels like I’m trying less to make stories that appeal to a verbal, narrative sense, and more that I’m trying to make stories for our nervous systems, our bodies at a cellular level.”